-Nursing home staff implementing On-Time need to verify the reports' accuracy.
-When reports are generated, staff will need to make sure the information presented on the residents agrees with their knowledge and assessment of these residents.
+Nursing home staff implementing On-Time need to verify the accuracy of the reports.
+When reports are generated, staff will need to make sure the information being presented on the residents agrees with their knowledge and assessment of these residents.
 If staff members lack confidence in the reports, it will limit their use of the reports.